dlathina/Credit-Scoring-using-pythonanywhere/README.md

 # Credit-Scoring-using-pythonanywhere
 ### **Previous Analysis**
 I made exploratory data analysis and modeling from CreditCustomer dataset, [click here](https://github.com/dlathina/Credit-Scoring) to preview the result.
 The best classifier in that analysis is Random Forest Classifier.

+In this repositories, I uploaded the flask_app.py ([open github code](https://github.com/dlathina/Credit-Scoring-using-pythonanywhere/blob/master/flask_app.py) or [open in pythonanywhere](https://www.pythonanywhere.com/user/dwilarasathina/shares/f495f5816f744f1e922e5effe184ed25/)) and model_randomforest.pkl ([open github code](https://github.com/dlathina/Credit-Scoring-using-pythonanywhere/blob/master/model_randomforest.pkl))files

 ### **VOILAAA !!!**
 Now, you can use it for your company in the easiest way.
 First of all, Install **postman** to your computer.
 You can download it [here](https://www.getpostman.com/downloads/).